 In a post on the cost of CRM professional services, we provided an example of a multi-line item implementation estimate.

 In the spreadsheet, we assumed $1,000 per user as the one-time implementation fee.
 This covers data migration, which can be the most expensive component of a CRM implementation.

 It’s worth noting that an investment in #1, a structured buying process, can reduce the cost of implementation — as prioritized requirements will have already been identified and documented.

 5. Ongoing Administration

 Most organizations need at least a part-time CRM administrator.
-At a minimum, someone needs to manage users in the system, provide training and keep an eye on data integrity.
+At a minimum, someone needs to manage users in the system, provide training and monitor data integrity.

 It’s not unusual for a company with over 50 CRM users to require a full-time administrator.
 However, we assumed a part-time role.

-Salary.com says the median salary in the U.S. for a CRM administrator is over $100,000.
+Salary.com says a senior CRM administrator’s median salary in the U.S. is over $94,000.

 We used $50,000 per year as the expense associated with a 50% FTE CRM administrator.